 - F-2 spouses cannot work; however, they may engage in part-time study

 - F-2 children cannot work; however, they may engage in full time study for grades K-12

 - Hiring department contacts Faculty Immigration Services

 - Sufficient time is needed to change status from F-1 to H-1B before OPT work authorization expires.
-The end date on a FN Employment Authorization Document (EAD) is crucial.
-The hiring department should contact Faculty Immigration Services at least 6 months before the EAD expiration date if they plan to continue employing the FN after the expiration.
+The end date on the Employment Authorization Document (EAD) is crucial.
+The hiring department should contact Faculty Immigration Services at least 6 months before the EAD expires if they plan to continue employing the foreign national after the expiration.